 Lentils provide a significant amount of iron.
-Getting iron from the food you eat helps your body fight fatigue.
+Getting iron from the food you eat can help your body fight fatigue.

-Garlic and onion both contain compounds called allyl sulfides, which help to protect immune function.
+Garlic and onion both contain compounds called allyl sulfides, which work to protect immune function.

-Mushrooms contain a naturally-occurring compound called lentinan, which stimulates immune function.
-They also contain a significant amount of zinc, a nutrient that also helps the immune system.
+Mushrooms contain a naturally occurring compound called lentinan, which stimulates immune function.
+They also contain a significant amount of zinc, a nutrient that also can help the immune system.
 Studies suggest that the white button mushroom, in particular, can help the body fight viruses.

 Spinach is an amazing source of folate.
-This nutrient increases the body’s ability to fight infection.
+This nutrient can help increase the body’s ability to fight infection.

 Sweet potatoes are rich in beta-carotene, a carotenoid that has a positive effect on immune cell function.

-Tomatoes get their red pigment from the phytochemical lycopene.
-Regular consumption of tomato is associated with enhanced immunity due to lycopene’s role in immune cell function.
+Tomatoes get their red pigment from the phytonutrient lycopene.
+Regular consumption of tomatoes has been associated with enhanced immunity due to lycopene’s role in immune cell function.

-Yogurt that contains probiotics from live friendly bacteria can help to improve your body’s immune response—and protect you from infection.
+Yogurt that contains probiotics from live friendly bacteria helps to improve your body’s immune response—and protect you from infection.
 When choosing yogurt, read the label carefully.
-Look for brands that contain at least two probiotic types and no added sugar or high-fructose corn syrup.
+Look for brands that ideally contain at least two probiotic types and no added sugars, including high-fructose corn syrup.

 Green tea is loaded with flavonoids that have powerful antioxidant and antiviral properties.
 When regularly consumed, green tea may help protect against the flu.

-Cinnamon is a warming spice, so called because it warms our bodies by improving circulation.
-Cinnamon’s antioxidant and anti-inflammatory properties can stimulate the immune system.
+Cinnamon is a warming spice, so called because it seems to warm our bodies by playing a role in promoting circulation.
+Cinnamon’s antioxidant and anti-inflammatory properties help stimulate the immune system.